ConorHaining/blog/posts/2020-05-21-Hackathon-Playbook-Participant.md

 ---

 title: Being a Hackathon Particpant
-header-image: /images/HackathonParticpant/HackathonPlaybookParticipantTitle.jpg
+headerImage: /images/HackathonParticpant/HackathonPlaybookParticipantTitle.jpg
-header-alt: My Hackathon team at RGUHack in 2018
+headerAlt: My Hackathon team at RGUHack in 2018
 category: Hackathon Playbook
 summary: I've been very fortunate to be involved in local hackathon community as a student and well into my full time graduate job.
 I've been able to act as an organiser, a participant and as a corporate sponsor.
 In this three part series I'm documenting some of the steps and processes I go through to contribute to that community.
 In part one, I'm discussing how I've been a participant and how I've taken on challenges across Scotland and Europe.
 ---